7sDream/amiya/README.md

 - Match part of path as an argument: [`examples/arg.rs`]
 - Use another Amiya app as middleware: [`examples/subapp.rs`]

+Most of those example will use default smol global executor(one work thread only), see [`example/multithread.rs`] for how to create a custom multi-thread executor and use it.

 ## License

 BSD 3-Clause Clear License, See [`LICENSE`].